 As trusted members of nearly every community in the United States (and in much of the rest of the world), public librarians are uniquely positioned to support food access and food literacy.

-On Thursday, May 20th Shareable and Let’s Move in Libraries will host a free interactive dialogue with librarians who manage farmers’ markets, summer feeding programs, community fridges, and culinary literacy centers.
-The discussion will focus on building an understanding of the unique roles of local librarians in community food systems and, hopefully, to inspire some new community collaborations with libraries.
+Last week Shareable and Let’s Move in Libraries hosted a free interactive dialogue with librarians who manage farmers’ markets, summer feeding programs, community fridges, and culinary literacy centers to build a greater understanding of the unique roles of local librarians in community food systems and, hopefully, to inspire some new community collaborations with libraries.

-If you care about food, health, or community development, this event is for you.
+If you care about food, health, or community development, this recording is for you.

 - Patrice Chamberlain, MPH (Master’s of Public Health), former Director of California Summer Meals Coalition and current Lead of “Lunch at the Library,” California Library Association